Cultured Guru Logo

 • 24 – 72 hours: All contents in the jar should be submerged beneath the brine.

-• 72 hours – 9 days: After 72 hours you should see lots of bubbles.
+• 72 hours – 9 days: After 72 hours, you should see lots of bubbles.
 This is when you will burp the jar (open the lid and make sure everything is submerged below the brine; clean the lid off if necessary).
 This is stage two of vegetable fermentation.
 Leuconostoc bacteria begin to thrive and produce a lot of carbon dioxide.
-Gram negative organisms die off.
+Gram-negative organisms die off.
 You may notice an acidic smell and color changes during this time.

 • 9 – 14 days: The bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
 The brine will be very cloudy and start to develop a pleasant sour smell.
-The peppers and squash will also start to change color from vibrant to more muted colors.
+The peppers and squash will also begin to change color from vibrant to more muted colors.
 Lactobacillus species are most abundant during this period.

 Bottling and Using All Parts